Easy Video- Don’t Flip Out!

 2. Direct students to Flipgrid website or app.

-3. Have students type in your Topic or Grid Code (See pre-planning).
+3. Have students type in your Topic Code (See pre-planning).

-4. Say, "You have now entered our classroom Flipgrid.
+4. Say, "You have now entered our classroom Flip.
 This tool makes a grid of videos from our classroom that shows what we have learned.
 Everyone will create their own video".

 5. Directions: Students will have a given amount of time (determined when the topic was created) to tell what they have learned about a topic.
 Have students touch or click the green circle “add” button to make their video.
 (Make sure student devices are set up to allow the use of the camera and microphone).

 6. Students press the red camera button to record their video and then the red pause to stop at any time.
 They can continue recording from where they left off, or delete their video and start over.
-Give students three-five minutes to record their video.
+Give students three to five minutes to record their video.
 Ask them to not go any further once they have finished recording.

 7. When everyone has finished recording, have students select the green arrow for the next step, reviewing the video.
 Once students have reviewed their video, they can click the green arrow to continue.

 8. Next, students must take a selfie to serve as the thumbnail for their video.
-This is the picture that will show in the classroom topic.
-Students can then decorate their selfie with the provided stickers and then press the green arrow to continue.
+This is the picture that will be shown in the classroom topic.
+Students can then decorate their selfies with the provided stickers and then press the green arrow to continue.

-10. Students have now submitted their video to the topic.
+10. Students have now submitted their videos on the topic.
 Once they select complete, they will be taken back to the videos for that topic.
 (If you set your topic up to have responses moderated by the teacher, you may have to log in and approve the responses for students to see).

 11. Direct students to watch other videos that were submitted and react by selecting the provided options (heart, light bulb, think face, rocket, cool face).
 The provided options may be explained to students or associated with a rubric that students create.
 For example, the light bulb could mean that after watching the video, the student had a thought to share.